ellayipinghou/web-blog-app/README.md

 <br />
 nodemon index.js

-Program will run on localhost:3000.
+Program will run on localhost.